morningspace/kubemacro-hub/macros/docs/get-pod-by-apisvc.md

 ### **Description**

-Get all pods belonging to an API service.
+Get all pods associated with an API service.